privacybydesign/irma-frontend-packages/plugins/irma-server/README.md

 it will fall back to basic polling.
 You can disable either feature by setting them to `false` instead of an object.

+Finally we have the cancel endpoint that is being used to communicate a cancellation initiated by the user via this library itself.
+Automatic cancellation can also be disabled by setting it to `false`.

 These are the accepted properties and their defaults on the `state` object:

 ```javascript